ucsb-cs16/w19/_lab/lab01.md

 }
 ```

 'expression' should be replaced by the appropriate boolean expression.
-The body of the loop is executed as long as the expression is true. e.g.
+The body of the loop is executed as long as the expression is true.
+E.g.,

 ```
 int x=5;